-Consistent with the priorities outlined in the Consolidated Plan the County will undertake or fund the following activities to address homelessness in FY 2021-22:
+Consistent with the priorities outlined in the San Joaquin Community Response to Homelessness Strategic Plan and the Consolidated Plan, the County will undertake or fund the following activities to address homelessness in FY 2023-24:

-- ESG funds will be used to assist eight homeless shelters and one service provider with maintenance and operation expenses; two shelters with essential services; four for street outreach and one service provider for HMIS.
-ESG funds will also be used to assist individuals and families who are homeless or at risk of becoming homeless. - CDBG funds will be used to provide upgrades and renovations to emergency shelter, transitional housing and permanent housing facilities, and provide food and services for homeless and low income individuals. - Continuum of Care funds will be used to provide permanent supportive housing for persons with disabilities (individuals and families) and permanent housing for the homeless. - State funds will be used to assist homeless groups in activities such as capital improvements, rental housing, operations and maintenance, street outreach, homeless management information system, rapid-rehousing and grant administration.
+- ESG funds will be used to assist eight homeless shelters and one service provider with maintenance and operation expenses; two shelters with essential services; three for street outreach and one service provider for rapid-rehousing.
+ESG funds will also be used to assist individuals and families who are homeless or at risk of becoming homeless through permanent housing. - CDBG funds will be used to provide upgrades and renovations to emergency shelter, transitional housing and permanent housing facilities, and provide food and services for homeless and low income individuals. - Continuum of Care Program funds will be used to provide permanent supportive housing for persons with disabilities (individuals and families) and permanent housing for the homeless. - State funds will be used to assist homeless groups in activities such as capital improvements, rental housing, operations and maintenance, street outreach, homeless management information system, coordinated entry, rapid-rehousing, homeless prevention and grant administration.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

-The Continuum of Care has set a goal to increase both the number and percentage of permanent supportive housing beds available to chronically homeless households.
-This strategy will be achieved by providing chronically homeless persons priority status when vacancies occur in existing permanent supportive housing programs; the Continuum of Care has adopted and implemented the "Orders of Priority" set forth by HUD in CPD-16-11.
-Efforts to coordinate funding to increase production of local homeless housing is ongoing resulting in several projects under development for the upcoming period.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again achieved by providing chronically homeless persons priority status when vacancies occur in existing permanent supportive housing programs; the Continuum of Care has adopted and implemented the "Orders of Priority" set forth by HUD in CPD-16-11.
+Efforts to coordinate funding to increase the production of local homeless housing are ongoing resulting in several projects under development for the upcoming period.
 The SJCoC is prioritizing the development of permanent supportive housing for the chronically homeless, permanent housing for families with children, and increased units of shelter when additional resources become available.